armadaproject/armada/README.md

 ![Armada](./logo.svg)

-Armada is experimental application to submit and monitor jobs to multiple Kubernetes clusters.
+Armada is an experimental application to achieve high throughput of run-to-completion jobs on multiple Kubernetes clusters.

 It stores queues for users/projects with pod specifications and creates these pods once there is available resource in one of the connected Kubernetes clusters.